Related Concepts

 Fuzzing: Use brute forcing for enumeration to get hidden files, directories, and paths from a website

-RCE: Remote Code Execution, capacity of execution commands on the server of an application
+RCE: Remote Code Execution, the capacity of executing commands on the server of an application

-Pipeline: Consists of a chain of processing elements arranged so that the output of each element is the input of the next one
+Pipeline: Consists of a chain of processing elements arranged so that the output of each component is the input of the next one

-CI/CD: Continuous Integration and Continuous Delivery, is the process by which code goes through from the development machine, the testing and preparation phases until reaches the hands of the users
+CI/CD: Continuous Integration and Continuous Delivery is the process by which code goes through from the development machine, the testing, and preparation phases until it reaches the hands of the users

 Uploaded File Exploits: When a server-side app allows uploading files that can be executed through the web app

-CMS: Content Management System, is a software platform that allows users to create, manage, and modify digital content on websites without needing extensive technical knowledge
+CMS: Content Management System is a software platform that enables users to create, manage, and modify digital content on websites without needing extensive technical knowledge

 Client-Side App: Most of the logic of the app is written in JavaScript and resides in the web browser rather than in the server

-Transpiling: Process of converting one coding language into another (normally to JavaSacript)
+Transpiling: Process of converting one coding language into another (normally to JavaScript)

 Source Map: This shows the original source files that have been transpiled